Glossary

 Three Callings

 The three braided modes of technodruidic work: Documenter, Tinkerer, Architect.
-Not hierarchical, not exclusive.
+Not ranks, not fences.

-Most practitioners hold all three across their lives; many hold more than one at once.
+Most practitioners hold all three across a life, and many hold more than one at once.
 Codex §VII: “A practitioner names the calling that names them.”
-Each calling has a distinct discipline — Documenter (capture), Tinkerer (contact), Architect (distance).
+Each calling keeps a distinct discipline — the Documenter capture, the Tinkerer contact, the Architect distance.

 See: Codex §VII.
 See also: Architect, Documenter, Tinkerer.